 Our undergraduate program at the Centre for Drama, Theatre, and Performance Studies offers a unique set of critical and artistic skills through which students attending the University of Toronto may engage the broader social, political, and intellectual facets of a humanities curriculum.
 Undergraduate Drama (Specialist, Major, Minor) at the Drama Centre combines rich and rigorous scholarship with high standards of practical theatre training through courses in dramatic literature, dramaturgy, theatre and performance theory and history, as well as introductory and advanced studio courses in acting, production, design, directing, and playwriting.
 Students graduating from our programs have combined honours majors in such areas as Anthropology, Canadian Studies, Cinema Studies, Classics, Commerce, Art, History, Human Biology, Political Science, Psychology, Religion, Sexual Diversity Studies, Sociology, and Women and Gender Studies.

 Please note: Certain courses are restricted to students in a Drama Specialist, Major or Minor program; others are open to all students of the University.
-Several courses require audition, interview or the submission of a portfolio.
+Several courses require an audition, interview or the submission of a portfolio.
 See below for details.

 General Enquiries: Room 300, 79 St. George Street (416-978-8099)